WyriHaximus/php-http-server-react/README.md

 This is just an example you can use a [BufferedSink](https://github.com/reactphp/stream) from the `reactphp/stream` to avoid these lines of code.

 Check out the `examples` folder how your server could look like.

+### HTTPS Server

+The HTTP server can be set to an HTTPS server by using the [SecureServer from the socket package of ReactPHP](https://github.com/reactphp/socket#secureserver).

+Check out the `examples` folder how your HTTPS server could look like.

 ## Install